kean/Nuke/README.md

 }
 ```

-And then set the new pipeline as a default one:
+And then set the new pipeline as default:

 ```swift
 ImagePipeline.shared = pipeline